Business and Nonprofit Formation

 Nonprofits

-When forming a nonprofit organization, you must meet some specifics so that the Internal Revenue Service can accept and approve your filing.
-Far too many good-hearted individuals start the timely process of becoming a nonprofit only to discover that missing important information leads to denying their applications.
+When forming a nonprofit organization, some specifics must be done for your filing to be accepted and approved by the Internal Revenue Service.
+Far too many good-hearted individuals start the timely process of becoming a nonprofit only to discover that they missed important information that caused them to be denied altogether.
 This doesn’t have to be the case.
-Each nonprofit is unique in terms of why it exists.
-There are AAU nonprofits, homeless shelter nonprofits, food kitchens for the homeless nonprofits, children’s educational nonprofits, and health initiative nonprofits.
+Each nonprofit is unique to why it exists.
+There are AAU nonprofits, homeless shelter nonprofits, food kitchen for the homeless nonprofits, children educational nonprofits, and health initiative nonprofits.

-Depending on the nonprofit, the demographic it serves, and the mission of the nonprofit, the government will either approve or deny it based on its relevancy.
+Depending on the nonprofit and the demographic whom they serve and the mission of the nonprofit, the government will either approve or deny it based on its relevancy.
 That’s where we come in.
-We walk you through each step of the process, from helping you choose the right name that fits your mission to creating your articles of incorporation.
+We walk you through each step of the process, from helping you to choose the right name that fits your mission to create your articles of incorporation.
 We secure your IRS tax identification EIN and help you to draft your bylaws.
 We’ll show you how to choose a board and appoint directors.

 From start to finish, we help you from inception to creation to managing your annual filings.
-Unlike for-profit corporations, which receive penalties for late filings, nonprofits must close if they do not file promptly.
+Unlike for-profit corporations that are penalized for late filings, nonprofits are forced to close when filings are not filed promptly.
 Get things off on the right foot and choose Nothing But Numb3rs to get your nonprofit started today.
-Tax expert Joanna Laiscell has formed and managed numerous thriving nonprofits.
+Tax expert, Joanna Laiscell has formed and manages numerous thriving nonprofits.
 These are just a few of the organizations she helped to create.

 Connecticut Scholars (AAU)